jupyter-widgets/ipywidgets/docs/source/embedding.md

     fp.write(rendered_template)
 ```

+The web page needs to load RequireJS and the Jupyter widgets HTML manager.
-The manager state needs to go inside a `<script>` tag of type
+You then need to include the manager state in a `<script>` tag of type
+`application/vnd.jupyter.widget-state+json`, which can go in the head of the
-`application/vnd.jupyter.widget-state+json`.
-For each view, place a
+document.
+For each widget view, place a `<script>` tag of type
-`<script>` tag of type `application/vnd.juptyer.widget-view.json` in the DOM
+`application/vnd.juptyer.widget-view.json` in the DOM element that should
-element that should contain the widget.
-The widget manager will replace each
+contain the view.
+The widget manager will replace each `<script>` tag with
-`<script>` tag with the DOM tree corresponding to the widget.
+the DOM tree corresponding to the widget.

 In all embedding functions, the state of all widgets known to the widget manager is
 included by default.
 You can alternatively pass a reduced state to use instead.